Army Service Forces: Origins

 The new organization was ordered by President Franklin D. Roosevelt on 28 February 1942 by Executive Order Number 9082 "Reorganizing the Army and the War Department".
 Details were provided in War Department Circular No. 59, dated 2 March, and the new organization was publicly announced by the Secretary of War, Henry L. Stimson, in a press release that day.
 It went into effect on 9 March, and Somervell assumed command of the United States Army Services of Supply (USASOS).
 The Services of Supply was renamed the Army Service Forces (ASF) on 12 March 1943, as it was felt that the term "supply" did not accurately describe its broad range of activities.

-Insignia
+Shoulder sleeve insignia

-According to the website of the U.S. Army Institute of Heraldry, the insignia of the Army Service Forces consisted of "a blue five-pointed star, one point up, 13/8 inches in diameter on a white background within a red border, outside diameter 21/4 inches, inside invected of six."
+According to the website of the U.S. Army Institute of Heraldry, the shoulder sleeve insignia of the Army Service Forces consisted of "a blue five-pointed star, one point up, 13/8 inches in diameter on a white background within a red border, outside diameter 21/4 inches, inside invected of six."
 The design invokes the red, white and blue national colours of the United States.
 The patch was approved for wearing by War Department Overhead on 30 July 1941, Services of Supply on 27 March 1942, Army Service Forces on 12 March 1943, technical and administrative Services in June 1946, Department of the Army staff support on 8 October 1969, and Department of the Army field operating agencies on 29 October 1996.